Alban999/RPG-Game/README.md

 The architecture is composed of 4 Design Patterns:
 - Controller: contains the Keyboard class which allows to create commands for the game.
 - main: contains the MainStudent class, which enables us to launch the program.
 - Model: contains all the classes and interfaces needed to run the game.
-We
+It
-include:
+includes:
   - Classes:
     - MoveAuto (which animates the character when it moves)
     - Enemy